Skip to content

 Kopint-Tárki commentary

-On the production side, services remained the main drivers of economic expansion, according to the CSO, while industrial and agricultural production continued to weigh on GDP growth.
-On the expenditure side, private consumption may have strengthened, amid the continuing negative growth contribution of investments and net export.
+On the production side, services remained the main drivers of economic growth while construction also supported economic expansion to a degree.
+Industrial production continued to weigh on GDP growth.
+Services growth may have noticeably accelerated.
+On the expenditure side, private consumption may have gained momentum but also net export probably dragged down growth more severely than before.

-We currently expect the GDP to grow by approximately 0.5% this year.
+We currently expect the GDP to grow at a rate below 0.5% this year.

 logo